Determining the viscosity of the Navier-Stokes equations from observations of finitely many modes: Introduction

 In addition, we define an algorithm for solving the inverse problem using the determining map.
 Our algorithm can be seen as an improvement over the algorithm originally presented in \cite{carlson2018} due to the replacement of the \emph{a posteriori} verifiable condition with an \emph{a priori} condition for the update to have a nonzero denominator.
 Our rigorous convergence criteria is also an improvement over the recent work in \cite{Martinez_2022} (which was developed simultaneously with this work) for the same reason; in addition, our criteria is independent of the magnitude of the observable error, whereas the condition in \cite{Martinez_2022} requires more data as the observable error decreases.

+To give more context to our results, consider \cite{CialencoGlattHoltz2011}, where the authors considered the stochastically perturbed Navier--Stokes equations and constructed estimators which converge in probability to the true viscosity in the limit as the number of modes collected from a given sample path tends to infinity.
+In comparison, we show that, for the deterministically forced Navier--Stokes equations, the viscosity is determined from a {\em finite} number of modes.

 In Section~\ref{sec:preliminaries} we will establish some notation and review the basic theory necessary for studying the Navier--Stokes equations.
-We will also briefly review the nudging data assimilation algorithm originally presented in \cite{AOT} for the Navier--Stokes equations.
+We will also briefly review the nudging data assimilation algorithm originally presented in \cite{AOT}.
 Then, in Section~\ref{sec:determining-map}, we define the determining map, extending its domain from that of \cite{BFMT} to include viscosity as a variable, and prove some of its regularity properties.

 In Section~\ref{sec:parameter-recovery}, we frame the viscosity recovery inverse problem as a PDE constrained optimization problem, and provide rigorous conditions for the inverse problem to have a unique solution.
 Then, in Section~\ref{sec:nonzero-loss}, we prove that the loss function controls the viscosity error, which we leverage in Section~\ref{sec:algorithm} to define an algorithm that converges to the true viscosity, solving the inverse problem.